 Once you’ve determined the cause of your dog’s excessive drooling (especially if this characteristic is not common), there are a few things you can do to reduce or eliminate the problem.
 These are also helpful in healing particular issues (like cuts, abrasions, sores, or inflammation).

 Use a Pill, Fresh, or Tincture from Ginger

 No one likes feeling nauseous, and your dog is included.
 That’s why any motion sickness your dog is experiencing needs to be treated promptly.
 Using ginger is a fast and pet-friendly way to limit drooling or salivating on the go.
 Just as effective as Dramamine, this method contains minimal side effects.
-Shogaol and gingerol are both anti-nausea properties that give both distinct tastes and help aid the digestive process.
+Shogaol and gingerol both have anti-nausea properties that give distinct tastes and help aid the digestive process.
 Ginger also contains many anti-inflammatory effects, which can eliminate nausea while soothing the dog’s digestive tract.